Ariane propulsion from nose to tail

 At 170 km, after some 8 minutes of flight, the main stage engine shuts down and this stage is also jettisoned, with the launcher now traveling at 25,000 km/h.
 The stage falls back into the Atlantic, off the African coast.

-The upper-stage HM7B cryogenic engine, also made by Safran, takes over to provide the speed increase needed to inject the satellites into orbit.
+The upper-stage HM7B cryogenic engine, takes over to provide the speed increase needed to inject the satellites into orbit.
 Tracked by Alain and Guillaume, the HM7B operates for over 16 minutes, increasing the launcher's speed to 33,500 km/h!

 At about 27 minutes after liftoff and an altitude of more than 1,000 km, the first satellite is released.
 It will be followed eight minutes later by the second satellite.
 Mission accomplished!
 Back at the launch base, everybody shakes hands and applauds.
 The team joins in their enthusiasm, but they're already planning ahead for the next launch.